huynguy-db/arcion-docs/content/docs/references/distribution-reference.md

 Now follow the steps below:

 ### Download Replicant
-[Download and extract Replicant Self-hosted]({{< relref "../quickstart#ii-download-replicant-and-create-a-home-repository" >}}) on the two machines N1 and N2.
+[Download and extract Replicant self-hosted]({{< relref "docs/quickstart/arcion-self-hosted/#download-replicant-and-create-replicant_home" >}}) on the two machines N1 and N2.
 In the subsequent steps, `REPLICANT_HOME` means the `replicant-cli` directory that you extracted from your Replicant Self-hosted download.

 ### Prepare the connection configuration files